uminskib/Forecasting-exchange-rates-and-cryptocurrency-prices/README.md

 3. For the second part (in Python) you have to install the required packages included in the requirements.txt file:
      * Launch any command-line interface (e.g. Anaconda Prompt).
      * If you have one, set up a custom virtual environment for the program in which the project will run.
-     * Set the destination path to the folder with the project: "cd 'your destination path to project'"
+     * Set the destination path to the folder with the project: "cd 'your destination path to project'".
      * Type "pip install -r requirements.txt".
-4. Start Jupyter Notebook or JupyterLab and launch RNN_LSTM_GRU-MinMaxScaler.ipynb
+4. Start Jupyter Notebook or JupyterLab and launch RNN_LSTM_GRU-MinMaxScaler.ipynb.
 5. Review ran code.
-Attention: Code with model estimation takes quite a while to execute
+Attention: Code with model estimation takes quite a while to execute.

 R script developed and tested in Rstudio 4.03.
 While Python program developed and tested in Jupyter Lab 3.3.2.